coleifer/peewee/docs/peewee/writing.rst

    # Insert if username does not exist; ignore if it does.
    User.insert(username='huey').on_conflict_ignore().execute()

-Supported by SQLite, MySQL, and PostgreSQL.
+Supported by SQLite, MySQL, and Postgresql.

 Deleting Records
 ----------------